pivotiiii/flow_launcher_timer/README.md

 ## Installation

-This plugin can be installed using the Flow Launcher Plugin Store or directly from the Flow Launcher search bar by entering
+This plugin can be installed using the Flow Launcher Plugin Store or directly from the Flow Launcher search bar by entering:

 `pm install XXX`